 In short, yes.
 Log Everything!
 Include everything you do on your DLOG.
 Even times when you gave up after two hours of persistent bad weather and retreated to your car with your tail between your legs.
-It might not be a QMD but it shows the assessor a few things, like:
+It might not be a Quality Mountain Day but it shows the assessor a few things, like:

-- you were willing to go out on the bad weather days and the good.
+- you were willing to go out on the bad weather days, not just the good.

-Can I just log the bare minimum before assessment?
+Can I just log the bare minimum before the assessment?

 Technically yes.
-The requirements are set in stone.
-Unofficially and in my opinion its a poor reflection on you as a candidate not to have above and beyond the requirements.
+The requirements for Quality Mountain Days are set in stone.
+Unofficially and in my opinion, it’s a poor reflection on you as a candidate not to have above and beyond the requirements.

 When you start working as an ML, will you do the bare minimum for your clients or go above and beyond?
 If your answer to that is the former then perhaps the ML isn’t for you.